zenpk/error-packer/README.md

 ### Packer

 Packer is for "packing a struct".
-It will take a struct and an ErrPack struct, read the default values in the struct tags, fill the fields with default values or ErrPack's code/msg, and return the modified struct.
+It will pack an ErrPack struct into any struct and fill the fields with tagged values.

 ### ErrPack struct